The Ultimate Guide to Florida Homeschooling Success

 Homeschooling for Free (or close to it)

-Sign up for FreeCycle – If you’re not familiar with this internet-based group whose mission is to “build a worldwide gifting movement that reduces waste, saves precious resources; eases the burden on our landfills while enabling our members to benefit from the strength of a larger community” then head on over to https://www.freecycle.org/.
-There are groups in every state and odds are excellent you can find a group in a city near yours.
+Sign up for FreeCycle.
+Join this internet-based group whose mission is to reduce waste and strengthen communities.
+For Homeschooling, head over to https://www.freecycle.org/.
+There are groups in every state.
+Odds are excellent you can find a group in a city near yours.
 List the items you are willing to give away and post what you are looking for.

 Look for a Buy Nothing Group in Your Area – The mission of the Buy Nothing Project is “buy nothing, give freely, share creatively.”
 Members can offer up items they no longer have use for or ask for something they need.
 You can give or ask for both products and services, with the only stipulation being that anything you ask for or receive has to be used by you and not sold.
 No Buy Nothing group in your area?
 Start one